Gender inequality in the United States: History of government policy

 In 1920, the Nineteenth Amendment to the United States Constitution, which insured women's suffrage (although some individual states allowed women the right to vote as early as 1869), was ratified.
 In addition, the Women's Bureau of the Department of Labor was created to monitor working conditions for women in the workforce.
+However, during World War II, women were employed in the labor force to support the economy while men were at war, rather than for their economic autonomy.